 If your doctor has decided that you need to take medicine to reduce high cholesterol, it’s because you’re at high risk for heart disease or stroke.
-Usually the treatment combines diet and medicine.
+Usually the treatment combines healthy lifestyle changes including diet, physical activity and medicine.

 Most heart disease and many strokes are caused by a buildup of fat, cholesterol and other substances called plaque in the inner walls of your arteries.
 The arteries can become clogged and narrow, and blood flow is reduced.
 If a blood clot forms and blocks blood flow to your heart, it causes a heart attack.
 If a blood clot blocks an artery leading to or in the brain, a stroke results.